TinaMuuto/content-scrape/README.md

-# Web Content & Asset Auditor
+Advanced Web Content & Asset Auditor
-A Streamlit web application for performing detailed website content audits.
-This tool crawls a list of URLs to produce a granular Component Inventory, a comprehensive Asset Inventory, and a Link Status Report, providing a structured and analyzable dataset of a website's content and health.
+A powerful Streamlit web application designed to perform deep, strategic audits of websites.
+This tool moves beyond simple scraping to provide structured, actionable data for migrations, content strategy, site health maintenance, and improving editorial workflows.

-# ✨ Features
+✨ Features
-Structured Component Scraping: Uses an external mapping.json file to identify content blocks and extract their individual components (headlines, images, CTAs, etc.) into a "long" key-value format.

-Detailed Component Metadata: Captures the component's Value (text or link), Source Element (HTML tag), its specific CSS Classes, and calculates readability scores.

-Three Report Types: Generates three distinct reports:
+Multi-Report Analysis: Generates up to three distinct reports from a single run:

-Component Inventory: A detailed breakdown of all content components.
+Component Inventory: A granular breakdown of every content block and component based on a custom mapping.json.

-Asset Inventory: A catalog of all images and documents.
+Asset Inventory: A complete catalog of all images, documents, and other linked assets.

-Link Status Report: An actionable list of all broken links (e.g., 404s).
+Link Status Report: An actionable list of all broken links (e.g., 404s) and other client/server errors.

-Configurable Scrape Depth: Optional add-ons allow for fetching asset file sizes and checking for broken links, which are slower but provide deeper insights.
+Content Quality Metrics: Automatically calculates Readability Scores (Flesch Reading Ease) and Grade Levels (Flesch-Kincaid) for all text-based components, providing objective data on content accessibility.

+Flexible Scrape Options: A redesigned UI allows you to choose any combination of reports, from a quick broken-link check to a full, deep-dive inventory.

+Configurable Scrape Depth: An optional add-on allows you to fetch the file size for every asset, perfect for performance audits and identifying oversized images.

-Real-Time Progress: A progress bar and status message provide feedback during large scraping jobs.
+Real-Time Feedback: A progress bar and status message provide constant feedback during large scraping jobs, so you always know the app is working and how far along it is.

-Flexible Input: Supports pasting URLs directly or uploading an Excel file.

-Export Options: All inventories can be downloaded as Excel files or uploaded directly to Airtable.
+External Configuration: The entire scraping logic is controlled by the mapping.json file, allowing non-developers to easily define what content to look for without touching any Python code.

+Flexible Input & Export: Paste URLs directly, upload an Excel file, and export any of the generated reports to Excel or a configured Airtable base.

+🤔 Why Use This Tool?
+This tool is designed to provide the data needed to make confident, strategic decisions about your web presence.

+For Re-platforming & Migrations: Get a complete, factual inventory of your existing site to define the scope of the new build.
+Confidently decide which components to rebuild, consolidate, or retire, preventing "scope creep" and reducing development costs.

+For Content Strategy & Audits: Move beyond guesswork.
+Analyze which components are most used, identify content gaps, and ensure brand consistency across your entire site.
+Use readability scores to improve the quality and accessibility of your content.

+For Site Health & SEO: Regularly run broken link checks to improve user experience and SEO.
+Use the asset inventory to find and replace outdated documents or oversized images that are slowing down your site.

+For Streamlining Editorial Workflows: Use the data to design a cleaner, more intuitive CMS experience with fewer, better modules.
+Identify successful page structures to create effective, pre-populated page templates that empower your content team to build better pages, faster.

 🛠️ Setup & Installation
 Follow these steps to get the application running locally.